Fly Fishing in Florida for Tarpon, Bonefish and Permit

 The lagoon, which includes the prime fishing areas of the Pelican Island National Wildlife Refuge, Turkey Creek, Sebastian River, Banana River, Merritt Island National Wildlife Refuge, the Mosquito Lagoon and Canaveral National Seashore, is known for its monster redfish.

 Over the years, fly fishermen have set more than a dozen International Game Fish Association world records fishing this waterway.
 The combination of big fish, a large area to fish, and minimal angling pressure makes the Indian River Lagoon one of the top fly fishing destinations in Florida.

-You don’t necessarily need a guide for fly fishing in Florida.
 A simple 8-weight rod with a basic saltwater reel and sinking line is all that’s required to get started.
 Fly fishermen who wade along the grass flats stand as good a chance as their boating brethren of catching a fish.

 However, Florida law does require that both residents (except for those over 65 and under 16) and visitors get a license before they fish in state waters.
 For more information, go to myfwc.com.